Eugénie Brazier: War and post-war

-The Michelin Guide reputations of the Col de la Luère establishment varied.
+The Michelin Guidereputations of the Col de la Luère establishment varied.
 The restaurant lost one of its three stars in 1960, Brazier resumed personal direction of the kitchen and three stars were restored in 1963.
 The third star was again withdrawn in 1968, when Brazier retired.

 In 1968, aged 72, Brazier handed over management responsibilities to Gaston.
 In 1971 Jacotte Brazier, his daughter, joined the restaurant in the rue Royale, and succeeded him after his death in 1974.
 Brazier turned down the Légion d'honneur, the highest French order of merit, both military and civil, saying that it "should be given out for doing more important things than cooking well and doing the job as you're supposed to".

 Brazier died on 2 March 1977 at the age of 81.
 The restaurant at Col de la Luère closed, but the rue Royale establishment continued under Jacotte until 2004.
 In 2008 the Michelin-starred chef Mathieu Viannay bought the restaurant, retaining its name, restoring the 1930s décor and featuring Brazier classics such as the volaille demi-deuil on the menu along with new dishes.